csingley/ofxtools/docs/generating.rst

     In [7]: stmtrs = STMTRS(curdef='USD', bankacctfrom=acctfrom,
        ...:                 ledgerbal=ledgerbal)

-So far so good.
-Now to slather it in wrapper cruft and garnish with metadata.
+Now wrap the statement in the required OFX transaction and message-set containers.

 .. code:: python